Elnur Gasanov

-- In July 2023, at the Megadata Federated Learning course, I gave a talk on "FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning".
+• Megadata Federated Learning (July 2023): Gave a talk on "FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning" (certificate).

-- In June 2019, at DS3, I presented our poster "A New Randomized Method for Solving Large Linear Systems".
+• Data Science Summer School (DS3, June 2019): Presented "A New Randomized Method for Solving Large Linear Systems".

 Publications